October 2020 – Grönqvist Stiftelse Award

 “A celebration of the Finnish Archipelago” at Hotel Nestor, Korpo: 14.06-31.08.2016.
 With over 100 art-works, the scope of the earlier exhibition at Sipoo Library in 2015 was expanded to include island landscapes and portraits of significant islanders in the Turku/Abo archipelago.
 The display included 5 posters with background material, texts and photos.

-A group exhibition at Konstoform (04.06-30.08.2015) that included Alison’s art-works depicting scenes from her favourite islands in the Finnish Baltic Sea.
+A group exhibition at Konstoform Gallery (04.06-30.08.2015) included Alison’s art-works depicting scenes from her favourite islands in the Finnish Baltic Sea.

-14.09.2014- 15.01.2015: group exhibition of 60 artists at Galerie Myrtis, Baltimore, USA that included “Mothers + daughters homeward bound”1 – from the African Rhythms Series.
-Some further images with the same theme are shown below
+A group exhibition of 60 artists that included Alison’s large mixed-media art-work entitled Malawian mothers & daughters homeward bound – from the African Rhythms Series.

-An exhibition of digital prints from the Russian Far East was held at Café Aalto in Helsinki (ending 3-01-2014).
-47 digital prints were shown – inspired by several journeys to that remote region, also including an artist-in-residency in 2012 with Heritage Expeditions etc..
-These 47 digital prints from the Russian Far East Series, as well as some of the original art-works, can be bought directly from the artist in Finland (see contact details).
-A more detailed description of the travels that have inspired these art-works can be found in the Russian Far East section of this website.
+An exhibition of images from the Russian Far East: watercolours, pastels and drawings of wild-life, landscapes and faces, as well as 47 digital prints: all were inspired by several journeys to that remote region aboard The Spirit of Enderby, including Alison’s artist-in-residency in 2012 with Heritage Expeditions.
+A more detailed description of the journeys that have inspired these art-works can be found in the Russian Far East section of this website.

 ALISON’S EARLY DAYS IN FINLAND….beginning in l972